 - First of all, the quite gorgeous Christmas Heliconia derives its name from its appearance and time of blooming.
-This amazing fact holds true because the beauty typically blooms around the Christmas season.
+This amazing fact holds true due to one of those coincidences that sometimes occur in Nature.
+That’s because this unique botanical beauty typically blooms around the Christmas season.

-- In addition, the timing combines with its rather beautiful red and white flowers to generate a marvelous characteristic.
-Quite understandably, these two factors directly led to its common name.
+- In addition, the timing of its blooming combines with its own rather beautiful patterns of color.
+This consists of vividly red and white flowers that combine to generate a truly marvelous characteristic.
+Quite understandably, these two factors directly led to its distinctive common name.

-- Rather unfortunately, however, the IUCN also recently classified the Christmas Heliconia as Vulnerable.
-This status occurs due to the fact that most of its natural habitat has now been converted to farmland.
+- Rather unfortunately, however, the IUCN also recently listed the Christmas Heliconia on its Red List of Threatened Species.
+There, this plant classifies as Vulnerable.
+This unfortunate status occurs due to the fact that most of its natural habitat has now been converted by humans to farmland.

-- Furthermore, the species now appears to also be rather rare in the wild.
-However, it also remains extremely popular as a garden or ornamental plant.
-Therefore, for the moment, its future seems fairly bright.
+- Furthermore, the species now appears to also be quite rare in the wild in its endemic range.
+However, it also remains extremely popular in many portions of the world as a garden or ornamental plant.
+Therefore, for the moment, the future of the species seems fairly bright.

 - We sincerely hope that its popularity serves to prevent its complete extinction as a species.
-However, fears also exist that the species will soon be extinct in its natural environment.
-The primary threats it faces there include habitat loss and climate change.
+However, fears also exist that the species will soon become extinct in its natural environment.
+There, it faces several dangers.
+But the primary threats it faces there include habitat loss and climate change.

 Christmas Heliconia Physical Description

-Perhaps the most notable fact about the gorgeous Christmas Heliconia remains that it evolved as a tropical species.
-Furthermore, despite its seemingly sturdy construction, botanists classify the species as a delicate perennial.
+Perhaps the most notable fact about the supremely gorgeous Christmas Heliconia remains the fact that it evolved as a tropical species.
+Furthermore, the plant evolved a surprising trait in its hardiness.
+Despite its seemingly sturdy construction, however, botanists classify the species as a delicate perennial.

-The plants themselves typically grow relatively large, compared to related species.
-That’s because individual specimens attain a height of between 6-8 ft (1.8-2.4 m).
-Also, the foliage appears as evergreen, and the leaves typically have a rather leathery texture.
+Firstly, the plants themselves typically grow relatively large, at least compared to related species.
+That’s because individual specimens typically attain a height of between 6-8 ft (1.8-2.4 m).
+Secondly, though, the foliage it develops appears as evergreen, and the leaves typically have a rather leathery texture.

-Further, the most commonly produced color combination remains the primarily red and white.
-This pattern represents the one for which it remains best known, even today.
-However, other colors also appear occasionally, including yellow and orange.
+Further, the most commonly produced color combination remains the memorable primarily red and white.
+Not surprisingly, this pattern represents the one for which it remains best known, even today.
+However, other colors also appear occasionally.
+These variations most often include yellow and orange.

-The natural wonder also distinguishes itself in yet another manner.
+The natural wonder of Nature also distinguishes itself in yet another remarkable manner.
 This holds true due to the fact that in the wild, the Christmas Heliconia reproduces via seeds alone.
-Yet, in cultivation, it also reproduces via root propagation, increasing its versatility.
+Yet, in cultivation, the amazing Angiosperm also reproduces via root propagation, increasing its versatility.

 - Kingdom: Plantae